Muchogoc/semezana/README.md

 ## About

-> It is a chat server that allows users to communicate with each other in real time using the Go programming language.
+> It is a chat server that allows users to communicate with each other in real time.
 The chat server follows the principles of domain-driven design (DDD), which is a software development approach that focuses on modeling the business domain and its rules.
 The project uses the concepts and techniques from the book [Go With The Domain](https://threedots.tech/go-with-the-domain/).
 The project is a practical exercise that helps me learn and apply DDD and Go in a realistic scenario.